garcia/simfile/README.md

 ## Installation

 `simfile` is available on PyPI.
-During alpha, make sure to pass `--pre` to `pip`, otherwise you will fetch the latest 1.0 release:
+During the current beta phase, make sure to pass `--pre` to `pip`, otherwise you will fetch the 1.0 release:

     pip3 install --pre simfile